alantech/marsha/how-to/jupyter-notebook.md

 ![Alt text](assets/jupyter-notebook/exec-marsha.png)

-The generated code are just a Python script, it's test file and the required dependencies.
+Marsha generates a Python script, the respective test file for the Python Script and the required dependencies.

 - Now there are two options.
 One is running the file directly [using the compiled marsha code](https://github.com/alantech/marsha#using-compiled-marsha-code).
-The other option is to just import it in the workflow.
+The other option is to just import it into the workflow.

 ![Alt text](assets/jupyter-notebook/usage.png)

-First it need to install the needed requirements, and it can just be imported and used inside another python script.
-In this case it is creating a visualization with `matplotlib` for the result obtained.
+First, it needs to install the needed requirements, and it can just be imported and used inside another Python script.
+In this case, it is creating a visualization with `matplotlib` for the result obtained.

 > The complete notebook example can be found [here](https://github.com/alantech/marsha/tree/main/examples/data-oriented/notebook)